noamLeiv13/DataDevInterviewKit/README.md

 3. Submit your application through the company website or via LinkedIn
 ### Example from My Experience:
 I was interested in an Israeli healthcare company but couldn’t get an interview through the traditional application process.
 I decided to send a connection request to the company’s VP of R&D with a short message:
 _"Hi, I’m a Data Engineer with 4 years of experience.
-A week ago, I applied for a Data Engineering position on your website, but I haven’t heard back.
+I applied for a Data Engineering position on your website, but I haven’t heard back.
 I’ve attached my CV.
 Could you please check if my application was received?"_
 The VP responded within a day, and I got an interview.
-This approach worked for me several times - directly reaching out led to interviews in multiple cases.
+This approach worked for me several times.

 ## How to Get Started with Interviews